vl35c/azalea/render/docs.md

 `window` - the global window that the program uses

 ### METHODS:
-`render(self, text: str, antialias: bool, color: Color, str, tuple, pos: tuple[int, int]) -> pygame.Surface` - renders string onto the screen - overriding the builtin pygame font.render\
+`render(self, text: str, antialias: bool, color: Color | str | tuple, pos: tuple[int, int]) -> pygame.Surface` - renders string onto the screen - overriding the builtin pygame font.render\

 `str` - string passed into render to be displayed\
 `antialias` - should the string be antialiased\